josegonzalez/cakephp-annotation-control-list/README.md

 #### Available Classes

-The following classes are available for your convenience
+The following classes are available for your convenience:

 - `AnnotationAuthorize`
 - `AnnotationBasicAuthenticate`